dmccreary/personal-finance/docs/glossary.md

 Tax-advantaged accounts designed to help individuals save for retirement, available in traditional (tax-deferred) and Roth (tax-free growth) variations.

 **Example:** This class will help you decide between traditional and Roth IRAs based on your current tax situation and expectations for future income and tax rates.

+#### Individual Stocks

+Shares of ownership in a single company, offering higher potential returns but greater risk than diversified funds.

+**Example:** This course explains when investing in individual stocks might be appropriate and why most beginners should focus on diversified funds first.

 #### Inflation